oroinc/documentation/user/storefront/checkout/guest-checkout.rst

 .. hint:: This section is part of the :ref:`Checkout Configuration Concept Guide <checkout-management-concept-guide>` topic that provides a general understanding of single-page and multi-page checkout concepts.

-In the Oro storefront, :ref:`guest customers <sys--conf--commerce--guest>` can place orders similarly to registered users.
+In the Oro storefront, :ref:`guest customers <sys--conf--commerce--guest>` can place orders similarly to registered users, if guest access is enabled and configured in the :ref:`back-office <configuration--guide--commerce--configuration--sales>`.
 They are, however, limited to just one shopping list.

 Unauthenticated customers can proceed to the checkout through: